Arthur Kemp

-Arthur Kemp (born in 1963) is a Rhodesian-born writer and the owner of Ostara Publications, a distributor of racist tracts, who was from 2009 to 2011 the foreign affairs spokesperson for the British National Party.
-He was born in Southern Rhodesia (Zimbabwe) and worked as a right-wing journalist in South Africa before moving to the United Kingdom in 1996.
+Arthur Kemp (born in 1963) is a Rhodesian writer and the owner of Ostara Publications, a distributor of racist tracts, who was from 2009 to 2011 the foreign affairs spokesperson for the British National Party.
+He was born in Southern Rhodesia (now Zimbabwe) and worked as a right-wing journalist in South Africa before moving to the United Kingdom in 1996.

 Biography

 Kemp was born in 1963 in Southern Rhodesia, and spent his early years in South Africa.
 His father is British and his mother is Dutch.
 He attended the University of Cape Town in the early 1980s.

 Career in South Africa

 Kemp was conscripted and served as a sergeant in the South African Police in Johannesburg from 1987 to 1988.

 From 1989 to 1992, Kemp worked for Die Patriot, the newspaper of the white supremacist South African Conservative Party.
 Kemp also wrote for The Citizen newspaper, as well as The Patriot, a far-right newspaper.
 In the early 1990s he worked for the National Intelligence Service, according to British newspapers.

 In 1993, Kemp was a key prosecution witness in the trial after the assassination of the South African Communist Party leader Chris Hani.
 Kemp had been one of the right-wing activists arrested after the murder but was released without charge.
 Kemp gave evidence against Clive Derby-Lewis and his wife, Gaye Derby-Lewis, saying they admitted their involvement during a lunch the three had together two days after Hani's death.
 Clive Derby-Lewis and the assassin, Janusz Walus, were found guilty and sentenced to death (both death sentences were later commuted to life imprisonment), while Gaye Derby-Lewis was acquitted.
 At the trial, Kemp said he had made a list of addresses including Hani's and gave it to Gaye Derby-Lewis, but said he did not know it would be used for a murder.
 Hani's name was the third name on the list; at the top was Nelson Mandela's.

 Kemp has written that he was later expelled from the Conservative Party for publicly opposing apartheid and arguing in favour of Afrikaner separatism.